 - Bags and backpacks are allowed, but are subject to a bag check at the discretion of Salt Lake Comic Con staff and security.

 If you do not want to have your costume weapons inspected and tagged or if you are unwilling to comply with these policies, please leave them at home.
-Failure to willingly comply with May the 4th Be With You’s official cosplay rules and weapons policy may result in ejection from the convention (without a refund) and/or potential legal action, if necessary. ***All rules and regulations are subject to change. ***
+Failure to willingly comply with May the 4th Be With You’s official cosplay rules and weapons policy may result in ejection from the event (without a refund) and/or potential legal action, if necessary. ***All rules and regulations are subject to change. ***

 Marathon Music Works and Lightning 100 reserves the right to inspect all costumes and weapons on an individual basis in order to ensure that the event remains completely safe and family-friendly.
 Those who violate these rules assume all responsibility in the event of injury.